 Protection from Phishing Attacks

 When handling emails, employees need to be watchful and cautious to avoid falling for phishing scams that try to deceive them into disclosing personal information or clicking on hazardous links.
+Implementing vishing awareness and simulation training can help staff recognize voice-based impersonation attempts as well.

 Protecting Sensitive Data